eo-cqrs/.github/profile/README.md

 <br>

-Here are the components around [EO-CQRS](https://eo-cqrs.github.io/.github) framework including:
+Here are the components around [EO-CQRS](https://eo-cqrs.github.io/.github) including:

-* [/eo-qce](https://github.com/eo-cqrs/eo-qce) is collection of objects for handling Queries, Commands and Events
+* [/eo-events](https://github.com/eo-cqrs/eo-events) is a collection of objects for handling Events

 * [/eo-kafka](https://github.com/eo-cqrs/eo-kafka) is Kafka Producers and consumers for working with Apache Kafka message broker

+* [/xfake](https://github.com/eo-cqrs/xfake) is an XML In-Memory Storage for elegant Mocking

 Read about the [EO](https://www.elegantobjects.org) design principles, by which we are inspired.